|hope college > campus offices > financial aid|

 Master Promissory Note/Perkins Loan: Students who borrow under the Federal Perkins Loan program are required to sign a promissory note documenting their loan along with their promise to repay upon graduation or less than half-time enrollment (less than six hours).
-Student borrowers are able to secure a PIN number via the Web and to sign their notes electronically.

 Need Analysis: A congressionally mandated formula that analyzes students' and their parents' household and financial information reported on the FAFSA, to determine a family's estimated ability to contribute to the cost of education.
 Schools use the resulting EFC (see above) to determine aid eligibility based on the cost of attendance.